 A public consultation on the Lower Thames Crossing proposals ran from the 26th January to the 24th March 2016.
-Kent Wildlife Trust's full response to the consultation can be downloaded below, but in summary, we have called upon Highways England to:
+Kent Wildlife Trust's full response to the consultation can be downloaded below, alongside our response to the current consultation.

 About the Sites

 A site of Special Scientific Interest (SSSI) is a national designation intended to provide statutory protection for the best examples of the UK's flora, fauna, or geological features.
-Local Wildlife Site (LWS) is a non-statutory designation and provides no legal protection (though species supported by LWS may have legal protection).
-It is given to sites that are important for wildlife at a county level and above.
-More information on Kent’s Local Wildlife Sites can be found here.
 An ancient woodland is one which has been present since 1600, and are often best identified by the suite of ‘indicator species’ that they support.
 Ancient woodlands now only cover about 2% of the country and are irreplaceable.

 Shorne and Ashenbank Woods SSSI

-Shorne and Ashenbank Woods SSSI include both Shorne Woods Country Park and the Woodland Trust’s Ashenbank Woods on the other side of the A2.
-Part of the former may be lost to the widening of the A2 should the western link road be built.
+Shorne and Ashenbank Woods SSSI include both Shorne Woods Country Park and the Woodland Trust’s Ashenbank Woods on the south side of the A2.
+Brices Plantation and Brewers Woods are ancient woodlands within the SSSI, north of the A2.

 The site supports an important and diverse invertebrate fauna, especially beetles, true bugs and dragonflies.
 The woodland varies from sweet chestnut coppice to a more mixed broadleaved woodland of mature oak, sweet chestnut, and hornbeam, and holly and yew are frequent in the understorey.
 Bramble, bluebell, dog’s mercury, and bracken dominate the ground flora, together with ancient woodland indicators such as wood spurge, wood sedge and wood anemone.
 The woodland breeding bird community includes hawfinch, marsh tit and all three British woodpeckers.